leighstephenson/blackheartcustoms/notes.md

 -Finish adding kit info to database, add any additional photos -Add icons to some buttons maybe?
--Swap history.push for history.goBack on all back buttons
+-Swap history.push for history.goBack on all back buttons -Differentiate "delete kit" button- make red or something to stand out -progress bar for adding a new kit maybe?